-The traveler's Department Head, Area Dean and Dean of Administration, director or department head, in accordance with this policy should authorize all official College travel.
+The traveler's Department Head, Area Dean and Vice President for Administrative Services, head, in accordance with this policy should authorize all official College travel.
 In general, receipts for expenses incurred by the employee must be itemized and attached to the claim that is submitted for reimbursement.